 In the last two years it’s gotten worse; parents report being even more attached to their phones, and although we’ve spent more time with our kids, the quality of our time together has gone down.

 There are many benefits of smartphones.
 It’s clear that in many ways our lives have improved by having the world at our fingertips.
 In fact, one study shows that at low levels, phone use was actually associated with better (not worse) parenting.

 One could argue that our impulsive scrolling has nothing to do with phones at all.

 It’s relentless.
 And although you love your baby deeply, you also need to escape the constant, soothing, changing, feeding, bouncing, all on an empty tank of sleep.
 The phone just makes it that much easier.

 So what do we do about all this?

 First of all, we change our mindset.
-Part of the reason we feel guilty is because we have a fantasy of the “perfect parent” who is forever singing The itsy Bitsy Spider and reading “Goodnight Moon” to her baby, connecting with them ALL the time.
+Part of the reason we feel guilty is because we have a fantasy of the “perfect parent” who is forever singing The Itsy Bitsy Spider and reading “Goodnight Moon” to her baby, connecting with them ALL of the time.